 - Exercises and project work count 40 % towards the final grade.

 - Final written exam (3 hours) counts 60 % towards the final grade.

-- All exam parts must be passed individually in order to pass the course.
+- All exam parts must be passed separately in order to pass the course.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.